xmlking/macbooksetup/docs/essentials/brew.md

     https://docs.brew.sh
 ```

-For first time only, run following commands<br/>
+For first time only, run following commands

 > _This will create `~/.zprofile` file if it not exists or append `eval "$(/opt/homebrew/bin/brew shellenv)"` line to existing `~/.zprofile` file_